-Bump stocks just one chip in Congress' partisan gamble on gun control
+'Bump stocks' just one chip in Congress' partisan gamble on gun control

 A legislative response to mass killings is elusive on Capitol Hill.
 Lawmakers cannot settle on a solution.
 However, there are lots of alternatives when it comes to potentially curbing gun violence.

 Background checks.
-Banning so-called “bump stocks.”
-Regulating bump stocks.
+Banning so-called “bump stocks” or regulating them.
 Increasing open-carry provisions.
 Or just leaving things the way they are.

 But would any fix the problem?